 Open Positions in the Poston Lab

-Do you want to help develop world-leading research to better diagnose and treat people suffering from Parkinson’s disease and Dementia?
+Do you want to help develop world-leading research to better diagnose and treat people suffering from Lewy Body Dementia and Parkinson’s disease Dementia?

-- Are interested in neurodegenerative diseases of aging, such as Parkinson’s disease
+- Are interested in neurodegenerative diseases of aging, such as Lewy Body diseases and Parkinson’s disease

-- Have substantial experience with advanced MRI data analytic techniques
+- Have substantial experience with data analytic techniques and statistics

 - Are exceptionally organized and can balance multiple projects at one time